Oirase Gorge: Japan’s Best Waterfalls & River Walk

 • e-Bike (mountain bike type): 3,000 yen for 4 hours

-• Electric-assisted bikes: 2,000 yen for 4 hours
+• Electric-assisted bicycles: 2,000 yen for 4 hours

-• Normal bikes: 1,000 yen for 4 hours
+• Normal bicycles: 1,000 yen for 4 hours

 After 4 hours, the cost is 300 yen for every extra 30 minutes.

-Discover the Scenic Attractions between Hakkōda Ropeway and Yakeyama
+Discover the Scenic Attractions Between Hakkōda Ropeway and Yakeyama

 Jogakura-Bridge-Aomori-Japan